-1. An overview of a Limited Liability Company in Vietnam
+An overview of a Limited Liability Company in Vietnam

-A limited liability company (LLC) is a legal entity which is formed by the capital contributions of each member to the company.
+A limited liability company (LLC) is a legal entity formed by the capital contributions of each member to the company.
 The number of members in an LLC in Vietnam cannot exceed 50 members.

-Depending on certain business sector, the foreign investor can choose either one of the following business forms of an LLC in Vietnam:
+Depending on the certain business sector, the foreign investor can choose either one of the following business forms of an LLC in Vietnam:

-2. Key features of a Limited Liability Company in Vietnam
+Key features of a Limited Liability Company in Vietnam

 Therefore, a limited liability company’s members are only responsible for the liability and financial obligations of the company corresponding to the amount of capital they contributed to the company’s charter.

 For this reason, this person must be liable for all relevant debts and obligations of the company to the extent of his/ her capital contribution to the company.

 Right to issue shares and bonds

-However, under Articles 46 and 74 under the amended Law on Enterprise 2020, which will come into force from 2021, an LLC in Vietnam can issue bonds providing that it abides by Vietnam laws.
+However, under Articles 46 and 74 under the amended Law on Enterprise 2020, which will come into force in 2021, an LLC in Vietnam can issue bonds providing that it abides by Vietnam laws.

-A limited liability company in Vietnam with two or more members is typically structured by following components:
+A limited liability company in Vietnam with two or more members is typically structured by the following components:

-- The chairperson of the Member’s council: An LLC has the duty to select a member to become the council’s chairperson who can be the director or general direct of the company.
-Note that the applicable tenure of the chairperson is within a period of 5 years.
+An LLC must select a member to become the council’s chairperson who can be the director or general director of the company.
+Note that the applicable tenure of the chairperson is within 5 years.

 As for a one-member limited liability company, the corporate structure can be one of two following models (roles and duties of each component are similar to the above-mentioned features of multi-member LLCs):

-- Company president and Director/ Director General (applied for the one-member LLC of both individual owners and organizational owners);
+- Company president and Director/ Director General (applied for the one-member LLC of both individual owners and organizational owners)

-- Member’s council and Director/ Director General (only available for the one-member LLC of organizational owners).
+- Member’s council and Director/ Director General (only available for the one-member LLC of organizational owners)

-3. Requirements for setting up a Limited Liability Company in Vietnam
+Requirements for setting up a Limited Liability Company in Vietnam

 To set up a limited liability company in Vietnam, you need to take into account the following requirements:

-Naming requirement for a Vietnam LLC
+Naming requirements for a Vietnam LLC

 Choosing an appropriate name for your intended LLC is of vital importance.
-Some of key criteria for an eligible LLC name include:
+Some of the key criteria for an eligible LLC name include:

-- The name in Vietnamese of an LLC must have two parts: type of company which must be written as “công ty trách nhiệm hữu hạn” (or its abbreviation as “công ty TNHH”), and a proper name using the Vietnamese alphabet, the letter F, J, Z, W, numbers, and symbols;
+- The name in Vietnamese of an LLC must have two parts: the type of company which must be written as “công ty trách nhiệm hữu hạn” (or its abbreviation as “công ty TNHH”), and a proper name using the Vietnamese alphabet, the letter F, J, Z, W, numbers, and symbols

-- The name of an LLC must not be identical or similar to other already existing names, overlap with the name of a state agency or other social organizations without consent for use from such units, or contain symbols or words marking a contrast to Vietnam culture and customs.
+- The name of an LLC must not be identical or similar to other already existing names, overlap with the name of a state agency or other social organizations without consent for use from such units, or contain symbols or words marking a contrast to Vietnam culture and customs

-- An LLC’s foreign name should comply with the provision prescribed in Article 39, Law on Enterprise 2020.
+- An LLC’s foreign name should comply with the provision prescribed in Article 39, Law on Enterprise 2020

 Documents required for registering a Vietnam LLC

-- The application for LLC registration;
+- The application for LLC registration

-- The company charter;
+- The company charter

-- List of LLC members;
+- List of LLC members

-- Copies of registration documents of the organizations which have been legalized by the consular (for foreign organizations);
+- Copies of registration documents of the organizations which have been legalized by the consular (for foreign organizations)

-- Investment Registration Certificate (for foreign investors);
+- Investment Registration Certificate (for foreign investors)

 Capital contribution and Business license application

 Note that a limited liability company incorporated in Vietnam can be subject to the submission of a business license to legally operate in Vietnam.
-Depending on your business sector of choice, you may be required to apply for a license to the relevant authority.
+Depending on your business sector of choice, you may be required to apply for a license from the relevant authority.

 Furthermore, an LLC in Vietnam must make its capital contribution as stated in the company registration process within 90 days after the receipt of its Enterprise Registration Certificate.

-Tax matters.
 Like other types of business entities, a limited liability company in Vietnam is subject to basic forms of tax, including corporate income tax, business license tax, and many others.

-To give an example, an LLC shall be taxed a standard CIT rate of 20%.
-Note that companies engaging certain industries like oil or gas exploitation may be levied higher CIT rates under Vietnam laws.
+To give an example, an LLC shall be taxed at a standard CIT rate of 20%.
+Note that companies engaging in certain industries like oil or gas exploitation may be levied higher CIT rates under Vietnam laws.

 There is no withholding tax levied on profits that foreign corporate shareholders received.

 The whole process for registering an LLC in Vietnam can be not less than one month.
-In particular, it takes a foreign investor around 15 days to obtain the Investment Registration Certificate, and 3 working days for the Enterprise Registration Certificate application.
+In particular, it takes a foreign investor around 15 days to obtain the Investment Registration Certificate and 3 working days for the Enterprise Registration Certificate application.

 If your intended LLC is going to engage certain “conditional” business sectors as regulated by Vietnam laws, then you may need to wait longer to complete further licensing procedures before getting approval.

-We hope you find useful information about what a limited liability company in Vietnam is, and what you need to prepare to set up this type of company.
+We hope you find useful information about a limited liability company in Vietnam and what you need to prepare to set up this type of company.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.